Jasai007/Flask-DevOps-Toolkit/Freestyle_pipeline/readme.md

 Automating your CI/CD process with Jenkins enhances productivity and reduces manual tasks.

-For a detailed walkthrough, please visit my blog: [Streamline Your CI/CD Workflow: Building a Simple Jenkins Freestyle Pipeline](https://jasaiblogs.hashnode.dev/streamline-your-cicd-workflow-building-a-simple-jenkins-freestyle-pipeline).
+For Step-by-step guide, please visit my blog: [Streamline Your CI/CD Workflow: Building a Simple Jenkins Freestyle Pipeline](https://jasaiblogs.hashnode.dev/streamline-your-cicd-workflow-building-a-simple-jenkins-freestyle-pipeline).

 Feel free to explore the repository and implement your own Jenkins Freestyle projects!